 File a Dispute on Your Square Debit Card

 Where there are card payments, there are payment disputes.
-As a Square Checking account holder, you can count on us to help you through this process and present your dispute to the merchant in a timely manner.
+As a Square Checking account holder with a Square Debit Card, you can count on us to help you through this process and present your dispute to the merchant in a timely manner.

 Things to consider before filing a dispute: